caceders/VOICE/README.md

 - Interraction with ChatGPT API for response to user.
 - Text to speech solutions for the response.

+The speech recognition part of the project is not strictly necessary, and might have to be emitted.
+Then that would include the [Known Persons Register](./docs/architecture.md)

 ## Installation

 1. Clone the repository: